chef/knife-vsphere/README.md

 --cspec CUST_SPEC - The name of any customization specifications that are defined in vCenter to apply --ctz CUST_TIMEZONE - Timezone in valid 'Area/Location' format --cvlan CUST_VLANS - Comma-delimited list of VLAN names for the network adapters to join --disable-customization - By default customizations will be applied to the customization specification (see below).
-Disable these convention with this switch
+Disable these convention with this switch (default value is `false`)
 --random-vmname - Creates a random VMNAME starts with vm-XXXXXXXX --random-vmname-prefix - Change the VMNAME prefix
 ```